Grief Counseling with the Drill Sergeant of Life

 Why am I so passionate about grief?

 When I was 13 years old and my granddad passed, I was devastated!
-When I asked my grandmother why he wasn't coming out of the hospital, she told me, "Yore daddy (that's who I though he was) is dead.
+When I asked my grandmother why he wasn't coming out of the hospital, she told me, "Yore daddy (that's who I thought he was) is dead.
 You will get over it."
 Get over it?
 Daddy was my heartthrob!
 He was everything to me!
-And I was supposed to get over it.
+And I was supposed to get over it?
 Back in 1973 in South Carolina, there was no such thing as grief counseling.
 You just did like everyone else...get over it.
 Well, I didn't...

-46 years later, after a year of deaths one and two per month from January 27, 2018, my world came crashing down on me on August 7, 2018.
+46 years later, after a year of deaths one and two per month from January 27, 2018, my world came crashing down on August 7, 2018.
 My husband.
 And dealing with the grief in the way I had not dealt with it before, by just working and going on, I crashed!
 Hard.